Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models: Experiments

-\subsection{Performance comparison with SOTA}
+\subsection{Performance Comparison with SOTA}

+Our method effectively acquires extensive image quality assessment knowledge, enabling it to provide powerful priors for various IQA scenarios.
+Tab.~\ref{data-efficient} and Tab.~\ref{performance} summarize the comparative results for different experimental settings.

+\textbf{Few-Shot Setting.} Benefiting from the quality priors acquired during pre-training, our model achieves superior performance even with limited training data.
+As shown in Tab.~\ref{data-efficient}, our GRMP-IQA significantly outperforms the second-best model, GRepQ~\cite{srinath2024learning}, which is specifically designed for few-shot learning.
+Additionally, our approach exhibits clear advantages over MetaIQA, a meta-learning-based method, underscoring the effectiveness of meta-prompts for rapidly adapting CLIP to diverse IQA tasks.
+These results validate GRMP-IQA's strong capability in learning quality-aware feature with limited labeled samples.

-The results of the comparison between GRMP-IQA and other BIQA methods, which include self-training BIQA methods like CONTRIQUE~\cite{madhusudana2022image} and Re-IQA~\cite{reiqa}, as well as CLIP-based BIQA methods such as LIQE~\cite{LIQE} and CLIP-IQA+~\cite{clipiqa}, are presented in Tab.~\ref{performance}.
-It can be observed on six of the eight datasets that GRMP-IQA outperforms all other methods in terms of performance.
-Achieving leading performance on all of these datasets is a challenging task due to the wide range of image content and distortion types.
-Therefore, these observations confirm the effectiveness and superiority of GRMP-IQA in accurately characterizing image quality.
-Notably, our method achieved results competitive with SOTA methods by utilizing just 20\% of the training data from the training set.
+\textbf{Fully Supervised Setting.} Tab.~\ref{performance} compares GRMP-IQA with other BIQA methods under full supervised setting, including self-training approaches like CONTRIQUE~\cite{madhusudana2022image} and Re-IQA~\cite{reiqa}, as well as CLIP-based methods such as LIQE~\cite{LIQE} and CLIP-IQA+~\cite{clipiqa}.
+GRMP-IQA outperforms almost all competitors on six datasets.
+Achieving leading performance across these datasets is particularly challenging due to the diverse range of image content and distortion types.
+Notably, the proposed method achieves competitive results with the state-of-the-art (SOTA) method on several datasets while utilizing only 20\% of the training data compared to the fully supervised setting.